johnhenry/leserve/readme.md

 echos back requests as responses in JSON format on port 8000.

-## Notes

-- This server implementation extends the global object, allowing you to call these methods directly (e.g., `addEventListener` instead of `globalThis.addEventListener`).
-- WebSocket support is provided through the `ws` package.

 ## License

 This project is licensed under the MIT License.